 An RCO chemist will analyze the results of both the AQS AMP256 and AMP600 reports on a quarterly and annual basis to ensure all monitoring stations are meeting the required DQO's.
 If, and when, the data from at least one of the monitors violates the DQI bias and/or precision limits, then the RCO chemist will investigate to uncover the cause of the violation.
-If all the monitoring technician training) or higher (problems with method designation).
+If all the monitors in the ozone network violate the DQI, the cause may be at the agency level (regional monitoring technician training) or higher (problems with method designation).
 If only one monitor or site violates the DQI, the cause is more likely specific to the site (regional monitoring technician, problem with the site).
 Tools for determining the cause include reviewing: